An Equidistribution Result For Dynamical Systems on the Berkovich Projective Line: Convergence of the functions

+Applying \cite{BR} Equation (10.11) (see also the remark after \cite{BR} Equation (10.7)), the expression on the right side of (\ref{eq:secondpiece}) is no greater than $\frac{1}{(d-1)(d^n-1)}C_1$.
+For the term appearing in (\ref{eq:lastpiece}), we have that where the final equality was established in the course of the proof of Lemma~\ref{lem:precomp}.
+Inserting these estimates into (\ref{eq:splitestimaterightside}), we find Letting $C_\phi = \frac{C_1}{d-1}$ gives the asserted bound. \end{proof}

-\emph{Remark:} Before proceeding to the proof of convergence, we note that Proposition~\ref{prop:htconvergent} gives an effective, geometrically convergent algorithm for approximating the Berkovich canonical height $\hat{h}_{\phi, v, (\infty)}(x)$ by using the convergents $\hat{k}^{(n)}_{\phi, v}(x)$ instead of the `classical' convergents $\hat{h}_{\phi,v}(x)$.
-The advantage of these new convergents is that they require only taking the maximum over the coefficients of $(F^{(n)})^\gamma$, $(G^{(n)})^\gamma $ rather than the supremum of their values on discs.
+\textbf{Remark:} Note that Proposition~\ref{prop:htconvergent} gives an effective, geometrically convergent algorithm for approximating the Berkovich canonical height $\hat{h}_{\phi, \infty}(x)$ by using the convergents $\hat{k}^{(n)}_{\phi}(x)$ instead of the `classical' convergents $\hat{\ell}_{\phi,\infty}(x)$.
+The advantage of these new convergents is that they require only taking the maximum over the coefficients of $(F^{(n)})^\gamma$, $(G^{(n)})^\gamma $ rather than the supremum of their values on discs.\\